dipy/dipy/doc/api_changes.rst

 `tournier07` and `descoteaux07` after the deprecation cycle started in the 0.15 release.

+We change ``dipy.data.default_sphere`` from symmetric724 to repulsion724.
+If you want to keep the previous behavior, make sure to initialize the sphere parameter on some functions.

 **Segmentation**

 The API of ``dipy.segment.mask.median_otsu`` has changed in the following ways: